Real Stories. Real Growth. Practical reflections for fathers.

 The Old Story of Strength Most fathers assume their competitive edge comes from the same places the world rewards: strength, productivity, discipline, and the ability to push through discomfort without flinching.
 I believed that for a long time.
 It’s what I was taught and what I tried to live up…

-The path to intentional living starts here.
+The path to intentional living starts Above the Treeline.

 Join our community of fathers and families building a legacy through nature, reflection, and shared challenge.
 Be the first to know when new blog posts, retreat dates, and tools for intentional living for fathers go live.